visit-dav/visit/src/doc/dev_manual/UpdatingPythonDocStrings.rst

 #.
 Modify ``python_scripting/functions.rst``.

    * **NOTE:** Ordinarily, we keep documentation to a :ref:`single sentence per line of text <contributing_line_length>` and do not wrap lines at arbitrary column widths.
-However, for the ``functions.rst`` from which python doc strings are generated, we must forego this requirement.
-Otherwise, the python doc strings do not display nicely at the python prompt.
+     However, for the ``functions.rst`` file from which python doc strings are generated, we must forego this requirement.
+Otherwise, the doc strings do not display nicely at the python prompt.

 #.
 Run ``functions_to_plain_py.py`` to generate ``PY_RST_FUNCTIONS_TO_PYTHON.py``.
 #.
 Run ``2to3 -p PY_RST_FUNCTIONS_TO_PYTHON.py`` to check for Python syntax errors and Python 3 compatibly.